Education

 What are some of the successes of the program?

 This innovative program has been a major success and has drawn praise from educators and the press.
 Students from the Mark Twain choral program developed to a point where they have performed with the Western Wind on major New York concert venues and received critical acclaim from the New York Times.
 These students have also won awards at prestigious choral competitions, and many have gone on to specialized high schools and to conservatories.
 Building on the success of the Mark Twain Program, in 1991–2 The Western Wind inaugurated a program for elementary school students in District #3 with the support of the Morgan Stanley Foundation.
-Currently the ensemble is in residence at two New York City high schools: Talent Unlimited High School in Manhattan and Edward R. Murrow High School in Brooklyn.
+More recently, the ensemble is in residence at two New York City high schools -- Talent Unlimited High School in Manhattan and Edward R. Murrow High School in Brooklyn -- as well as the Washington Heights Chorus School in Manhattan (an after-school program for kids in grades 3-7) and P.S.
+229 Dyker and elementary and middle school in Brooklyn,

-The Ensemble has worked with the Lincoln Center Institute, Arts Exposure, the New York Philharmonic Max Program, the Harlem School for the Arts and the Nassau and Suffolk County BOCES.
 In 1989 and 1990 The Western Wind was the vocal music constituent for the arts in education program of the Chamber Music Society of Lincoln Center.
+Over the years, the Ensemble has also worked with the Lincoln Center Institute, Arts Exposure, the New York Philharmonic Max Program, the Harlem School for the Arts and the Nassau and Suffolk County BOCES.